Configuring Object Lifecycle Policies With Wasabi

 print("$ task complete")

-Now, you may set this script to run as a cron/scheduler and automatically run the script same time every day say at 9 AM to clean up expired objects for your Wasabi Bucket(s).
+You may set this script to run as a cron/scheduler and automatically run the script at the same time every day (for example, at 9:00 AM to clean up expired objects for your Wasabi buckets).